 Our favorite pools are Wendtwoods Park because of the short lazy river, lily pad obstacle course and beach entrance with a large play structure and slide.
 More pool information here.

 Cranebrook pool is another favorite, it also has a play structure and a wide slide that the whole family can slide down together.

 Sawmill pool has a fun rock climbing wall right out of the pool along with slides and a diving board.

 3) Cool Places and Treats–

-We love going to the Grogan’s Mill Farmers market held every Saturday from 8-12.
-They have organic snow cones, local vegetables, sausage, plants and even earthworm castings.
-We also get our honey here.
+We love going to the Grogan’s Mill Farmers market held every Saturday from 8am-12.
+They have organic snow cones, local vegetables, best Italian sausage, plants and even earthworm castings.
+We get our local honey here.
 There is always a food truck and a variety of treats from fresh lemonade to made to order waffles with amazing toppings.
 My girls love nutella and whip cream on top.